Setting Good Goals For January Is Important for Personal Growth

 6. Reduce Nonessential Spending

-Look at your budget for the month.
+Look at your budget for the new month.
 If you don’t have a budget, set a January goal to create one.

 Either way, reduce your nonessential spending.
 Make a small sacrifice to save some money.